 A vApp template is a virtual server image that is loaded with an operating system, applications, and data.
 VApp templates are added to catalogs.

 A catalog is a container for vApp templates and media files.
-You can view the list of catalogs at OnApp Control Panel > Catalogs menu of your OnApp Cloud.
+You can view the list of catalogs at OnApp Control Panel > Cloud > Catalogs menu of your OnApp Cloud.

 vCloud Director Resource Pools